JJJ/ab-testing-for-wp/blog/source/_posts/features-so-far-planning-ahead.md

 ###  Declaring a Winner

-When you feel like the test haas had a enough time and there is a clear winner, you can declare a winner by going to the test options in the content editor.
+When you feel like the test has had enough time and there is a clear winner, you can declare a winner by going to the test options in the content editor.

 Pick a winner, and the contents of the variant will be "broken free" of the test.
 The test will also be removed from the page to make room for the winning variant.